Filter Options

 Chimp Trekking Tours

-A chimpanzee trekking safari offers a special opportunity to see our closest relatives at close proximity.
+A chimpanzee trekking safari offers a special opportunity to see our closest relatives at close range.
 Although it doesn’t get the same attention as gorilla trekking, the experience can be quite similar.
 The intelligence and social structure of chimps make them fascinating subjects for observation, and no two visits are the same.
 Chimpanzees live in communities ranging from 20 to 150 individuals.
 Like humans, they tend to have strong personalities.
 Their expressive faces make their identities easily recognized by us, even during a short visit.
-Lucky visitors will be able to hear their pant-hooting, a communal, loud calling session which can be triggered by anything that excites them – including you.
+Lucky visitors will be able to hear their pant-hooting.
+This communal, loud calling session can be triggered by anything that excites them – including you.

 Selected filters: